story-ai/story-ai.github.io/cryptocurrency.md

           In this course we introduce bitcoin and blockchain; What are they?
 How do they work?
 What are they good for now and in the future?
         - >-
-          Specifically, this course covers blockchain, transactions, mining and future applications.
-        - >-
           We'll explore the most famous cryptocurrency, Bitcoin, however the principles we go over in this course can be applied to all other cryptocurrencies.